outfox/fennecs/fennecs.tech/cookbook/index.md

 :neofox_knife: Okay, listen up - don't!
 Or you'll get stabbed, easy as that.

 ### Examples!
 Piping hot!
 More coming fresh out of the oven by the hour!
+We decided to provide concrete examples in a tasty, bite-size way that play with semantics and pop culture as well as showcasing a variety of different styles of interacting with **fenn**ecs.

 ::: tip WHAT THEY ARE
 These examples are runnable code giving an overview over **fenn**ecs features and functionality.